beomodern/Overview/README.md

 -	interact over I2C interface with LED controller.
 -	monitoring of photoresistor and use its readings to control brightness of both alphanumeric and LEDs displays.
 Display is a slaved and react to commands sent over SPI from main uP.
 Code can be found [here](https://github.com/beomodern/Display_uP)

+You can watch little YouTube clip about it [here](https://youtu.be/MFGvZFi11Zc)

 I hope Jacob Jensen and BeO engineers would be happy with it :)